QSPFoundation/qsp/README.md

 * Test locals implementation
 * Test loop implementation
 * Update bindings
+* Implement new way to communicate with GUI (more specific callbacks)
 * Move global state into context parameter
 * Split QSP library and QSP player/editor into multiple repositories
 * Make sure qspgui works with the latest wxWidgets fw